-Associate of Fine Arts Degree in Art
+Associate of Fine Arts Degree

 The associate of fine arts degree program at Fond du Lac Tribal and Community College offers a range of options for students who want to pursue careers in visual arts.
-General Education and Program course requirements have been selected to ensure that our students acquire appropriate credits that transfer easily to most BFA and Art Ed. programs at four-year schools.
-Courses in Business, Computer Graphics, and Mathematics are included to prepare students for career options that may include self-employment as creators and purveyors of art, crafts and services related to fine and applied arts.
-In addition, our students enjoy the unique opportunity of studying the arts of Anishinaabeg culture including beadwork, traditional dress, and ceremonial regalia.
+General education and program course requirements have been selected to ensure that students acquire appropriate credits that transfer easily to most BFA and Art Ed. programs at fouryear schools.
+Courses in business, computer graphics, and mathematics are included to prepare students for career options that may include self-employment as creators and purveyors of art, crafts and services related to fine and applied arts.
+In addition, students enjoy the unique opportunity of studying the arts of Anishinaabeg culture including beadwork, traditional dress, and ceremonial regalia.
 A variety of art electives are available to satisfy the creative interests of students enrolled in all programs at Fond du Lac Tribal and Community College.

 Upon completion of the associate of fine arts degree program:

 - Students will be able to communicate clearly and creatively through visual arts mediums and technologies.

 - Students will be able to apply artistic principles and critical thinking to facilitate visual communication.

 - Students will be able to employ craftsmanship, materials mastery and technical skill to produce professional, quality artworks.

 - Students will be able to identify the contributions of world and regional cultures in the evolution of contemporary visual arts.

+Required Program Courses

+ART 1010 Drawing I

+ART 1020 Design

+ART 1080/1081 Art History I/II

+ART 1095 Digital Photography I

+ART 1097 Introduction to Digital Graphics

+BUS 1001 Introduction to Business

 Required Program Electives

 Select 15 credits from the following courses

 ART 1015 Drawing II

 ART 1030 Painting I

 ART 1035 Painting II

 ART 104 0 Watercolor Painting

 ART 1060 American Indian Art

 ART 1070 Introduction to Jewelry

 ART 2001 Digital Photography II

 ART 2010 Sculpture

 ART 2015 Sculpture II

 ART 2020 Ceramics I

 ART 2030 Portfolio Development

 AMIN 1060 Intro to Digital Storytelling

 General Education Requirements

 AMIN 1050 Anishinaabeg of Lake Superior

 BIOL 1010 Aspects of Biology

 ENGL 1101 College Composition

 HIST 1012/1013 History of Global Civilization I/II

 SPCH 1010 Public Speaking

 Select one of the following: